Allegheny-Computer-Science-203-F2023/course-assessment-fall-2023/README.md

 the second midterm examination, it assumes that a student earned a perfect score on the not-yet-completed midterm examination.
 This means that this score may be an over-estimate of the final grade that a student will earn in this category.
+- **Final Examination**: When this score is reported before the completion of the final examination, it assumes that a student earned a perfect score on the not-yet-completed final examination.
+This means that this score may be an over-estimate of the final grade that a student will earn in this category.
+- **Professional Development**: This score is a composite of an individual student's score for professional development and the overall score that the team has earned for professional development articles published on the course web site.
+An individual student's work contributes to 70% of this score and the overall team score contributes to the remaining 30% of this score.
+Both of these scores consider only those assessments recorded up to the week prior to the one at which the overall assessment was submitted.